09 Dec Common Running Pain Diagnoses

 3. Hip/gluteal pain (piriformis syndrome): The piriformis is a gluteal muscle that attaches from the tailbone to the hip joint.
 It is associated with moving the leg out and back (external rotation).
 Runners can experience tightness in this area, which can lead to compression on the sciatic nerve, which may in turn create symptoms down the leg, including pain, numbness, or tingling.
 This may worse with running, sitting, or climbing stairs.

+Don’t ignore pain.
 If you are experiencing any of these pains, stop the aggravating movement!
 The correct exercises and running form can have a huge impact on staying healthy, both of which can easily be assessed by a physical therapist.
+Call us for a consult or an appointment–we’re happy to help!
 Stay tuned for exercises to help keep these injuries under control!